Everyone. Everyday. Everlasting.

 | Research linked to emotional resilience and wellbeing.
 Individual Thrive assessments. | 2, 3, 4 |

-| The importance of cultural capital – experiences that enable children to learn key information, knowledge and skills from.
+Funded residentials and educational visits £2000 | The importance of cultural capital – experiences that enable children to learn key information, knowledge and skills from.
 Building healthy positive links and relationships with fellow peers, members of the community, parents and families is a proven method to remove barriers and engage home support and child confidence, interaction and learning. | 2, 3, 4, 5 |

 | By supporting families, school will build healthy relationships and positive attitudes to learning for pupils.
 Building healthy positive links and relationships with fellow peers, members of the community, parents and families is a proven method to remove barriers and engage home support and child confidence, interaction and learning. | 2, 3, 4, 5 |

-Total budgeted cost: £17,602.97 (£152.97 over)
+Total budgeted cost: £18,909.25

-Part B: Review of outcomes in the previous academic year
+Part B: Review of the previous academic year

 Programme | Provider |